 Pollo Almendrado Con Chipotle

-- 3 dried chile ancho stems and seeds removed
+- 2 large dried chile ancho stems and seeds removed

-- 2 dried chile chipotles stems and seeds removed, tear into pieces
+- 2 dried chile chipotles stems removed, tear into pieces

 - 3 cloves garlic